 3. Songs can be catchy and re-usable

-Unlike a listening comprehension a song is catchy and fun and ESL students will be happy hearing it many times over a several months, as long as you don’t play it to death in a single lesson.
+Unlike listening comprehension, a song is catchy and fun, and ESL students will be happy hearing it many times over several months, as long as you don’t play it to death in a single lesson.

 4. Songs enhance listening skills

-Naturally listening to any English song helps listening skills as long as the language is within the grasp of the learner.
+Naturally, listening to any English song helps listening skills as long as the language is within the learner’s grasp.

 5. They improve speaking fluency with the natural rhythms of language

-Along with the music, melody and rhythm actions can be found to go with the song.
-Actions may be used with any song and not just with obvious ‘action songs’ like Head Shoulders Knees and Toes.
-This immediately pushes the boat out to reach more pupils by encompassing a variety of learning styles in class.
+Use actions to go with each song.
+Any song can have appropriate actions, not just obvious ones like Head Shoulders Knees and Toes.
+Incorporating movement and mime pushes the boat out to reach more pupils by encompassing various learning styles in class.

 Kinesthetic and tactile learners will latch on to using their bodies to the music while Auditory learners are in their element listening.
 Visual learners see others making the actions and can look at story pictures or vocabulary flashcards relating to the song.
 Everybody is happy, except for the tiny minority of people who do not like music!

 Only at number seven on this list, but a tremendous benefit is that using music can lift the atmosphere in class, bring in a boost of energy and zest for life that captures the children’s attention and motivates them in their quest to learn English.

 Teaching English through songs is a way for children to listen and practice English in a group, joining in when they can without being singled out and gradually achieving more with each listening.
 Learners can gain a massive boost in confidence from this, which percolates through to all learning.